 Bulgaria Switches to Daylight Saving Time

-Bulgaria switched to daylight saving time Sunday, turning clocks one hour ahead at 3 am.
+Bulgaria will switch to daylight saving time, turning clocks one hour ahead at 3 am Sunday morning.

 The winter and summer daylight savings time were introduced in Bulgaria in 1979 while they were introduced for the first time ever in 1908 in Great Britain to optimize the daylight hours.

 Since 1981 European Community (EC) Directives have prescribed the start and end dates of summer time in member states.
 These are set as the last Sundays in March and October respectively.

 We need your support so Novinite.com can keep delivering news and information about Bulgaria!
 Thank you!

 - » The Earthquakes in Turkey and Syria – How Can We Help